Configure web components

 ARM web components are pre-configured during an evaluation installation with default values.

-For a production installation you may install ARM web components on a different server.
+For a production installation you may install ARM web components on a different server (not recommended).
 With the ARM web configurator you set the web server name, port and certificate bindings.

 Open the ARM web configuration application.

 After a Production Installation with enabled web components the web configuration application starts automatically.